 If you have the room, every garden should have a majestic evergreen tree on display, bringing interest all year long, and bringing a look of maturity and even grandeur to your garden.
 Symbols of long life and stability, these trees should be carefully placed, so that they can grow to their full extent.
 Always space them well away from buildings and other large trees, leaving them room to develop their full beauty without obstruction.
 In a smaller garden this can be difficult, so then it is important to find a tree that is both majestic and beautiful, but which won’t in time become too large.

-If you have a smaller garden and are looking for a very special, and very beautiful evergreen specimen tree like that, then the Golden Himalayan Cedar has to be a top choice.
+If you have a smaller garden and are looking for a very special, and very beautiful evergreen specimen tree like that, then the Golden Himalayan (Deodar) Cedar has to be a top choice.
 It achieves that grand look while still quite young, and although it will reach 12 or 15 feet tall within ten years, it will probably never exceed 25 or 30 feet in height, as its early rapid growth slows dramatically with age.
 This is the tree for lovers of classical beauty and grace, and of class rather than flash.

-Growing Golden Himalayan Cedar Trees
+Growing Golden Deodar Cedar Trees

 This tree is easy to grow, and it will become handsome and mature-looking at an early age.
 With every passing year its grandeur and spectacular appearance will increase.
 What makes it even more special is the wonderful foliage effects that happen through the year.
 In spring the new foliage is a glowing creamy yellow – full of boldness and promise – and this matures to a beautiful soft, light golden-green, much brighter than the often dark and somber colors of many large evergreen trees.
 Through fall and winter it will become darker, but it will still carry a hint of that lime glow, until the new growth of spring starts the cycle over again.
 Plant this tree on a lawn in an open place, where it can be seen in isolated glory, with other plants well behind or low in front, not crowding against it.

-The Golden Himalayan Cedar is a tall conifer evergreen, with a strong, upright central trunk and almost horizontal side branches.
+The Golden Deodar Cedar is a tall conifer evergreen, with a strong, upright central trunk and almost horizontal side branches.
 Younger trees have a more dramatic weeping habit, which gradually changes into the mature horizontal form, with weeping branch tips.
 The branches develop into layers, like an irregular wedding cake perhaps, and the golden foliage glows against the dark, almost black bark, creating a picture of grace that is hard to find in any other tree.
 The needles are in clusters of about 30, studded along the stems after the first year of a shoots’ growth.
 These needles are between 1 and 1½ inches long.
 Older trees may produce fat, upright cones 3 or 4 inches tall.
 Young trees grow as much as 12 inches a year, so you can look forward to the rapid development of your tree.

 Planting and Initial Care

-Plant the Golden Himalayan Cedar in a spot where it is in full sun all day long, all year round.
+Plant the Golden Deodar Cedar in a spot where it is in full sun all day long, all year round.
 In shade the foliage will be much greener, and the yellow effect will be reduced.
 This tree is easy to grow in most gardens, but it really thrives in climates with some rainfall all year round, and with moderate temperatures in summer and winter.
 It grows best in deep, well-drained soil, but this can be sand, loam or clay, and acid or alkaline.
 In fact, this tree is a good choice for alkaline soils, where it thrives.
 Young trees should be watered regularly to encourage a large, deep, root system, but once established they have good tolerance of normal summer drought conditions.